 Low Individual Sale Amount

-Square’s flat rate and no transaction fee pricing actually causes the company to lose money when it processes very small transactions.
-Businesses that have an average sale of $5 will find Square to be very cost-effective; here's why.
+Square’s flat rate and no transaction fee pricing actually caused the company to lose money when it processed very small transactions, which is why Square began imposing a transaction fee in 2019.

 Business with Low Volume that Require Mobility